aabbas90/COPS/README.md

     conda create -n cops python=3.7
     conda activate cops

 Which creates and activates the environment.
-Afterwards do

-`bash install.sh`

-which then installs the dependencies.
+Afterwards check the contents of `install.sh` to install the dependencies.

 # Setting up the datasets
 Please follow the guidelines of detectron2 from [detectron2_datasets](https://detectron2.readthedocs.io/en/latest/tutorials/builtin_datasets.html) to set-up the datasets.